 Learn more about the translational research and facilities for translational research conducted by the IU School of Medicine Department of Emergency Medicine.

-The IU School of Medicine Department of Emergency Medicine conducts translational research in two laboratories: the Kline Lab and Alves Lab.
-These two facilities investigate new ways to improve health care by translating bench research to the bedside of patients.
+The IU School of Medicine Department of Emergency Medicine conducts translational research in the Alves Lab.
+This facility investigates new ways to improve health care by translating bench research to the bedside of patients.

 Explore Faculty Labs

 Faculty research at IU School of Medicine is transforming health across all medical specialties.
 Details about the medical research being conducted in faculty labs throughout the school are available in the Research section of this site.